TuxVinyards/qqX/README.md

 ## Beta notes

-The scripts are now stable and polished \@ beta 12.
-Testing the updater has to be done on a live public release basis, so early adopters/testers should check back every few days until this is cleared.
+The scripts have been stable and polished \@ beta 12.
+The updater has now been tested on a live public release basis, so very early  beta 12 testers should now update.
 The installer has been tested on a variety of mainstream distros.
 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw> please ...